 YOUTH CHAMPION INITIATIVE

 One thing the Elders and Survivors emphasized was a need to engage youth, the next generation—to involve them in Reconciliation.
 So we developed a Youth Champion Initiative where we hired six youth and a coordinator to embark upon their own journeys of Reconciliation, using the ConnectR site as a tool along the way.
 We invited them to share their experiences through social media and events, and reach out to the broader community with their stories.
 Right now, we are working with an Indigenous and newcomer youth to develop an exciting new podcast.

 Along the way, we have learned that Reconciliation is a journey, a path.
 You can’t do one thing and say your journey is complete.
 Reconciliation is a lifelong learning process and ConnectR is there to support you along the way.

 Of course, ConnectR is just a starting point.
 Click here to learn more about how to use the site, but understand that we are continually evolving our content as we continue our work.
 We invite you to be part of that process by recommending actions that you took to further your Reconciliation journeys, or resources that have been useful to you.
 Your feedback is very valuable.

-A huge thank you to our financial supporters: the Saskatoon Community Foundation, SK Lotteries, First Nations and Métis Community Engagement Fund, Affinity Credit Union, College of Medicine and EngComp.
+Reconciliation Saskatoon is grateful for support from: Saskatoon Community Foundation, SK Lotteries, First Nations and Métis Community Engagement Fund, Affinity Credit Union, College of Medicine and EngComp.
 We have also received in-kind support from the City of Saskatoon and Office of the Treaty Commissioner.
 And thanks to our many volunteers who have invested their time and hearts in being ConnectRs.